Darkshiira/Databasecontroller/README.md

 ## Getting Started

 Make sure the JSON-file is named data.json and matches the database entries.
+Make sure your .env have the right DATABASE_URL.

 Run the commandos in terminal to take down the latest database file: